 Closely related to video resolution is night video quality.
 Since there is no given when your accident will happen or when you need your dash cam, you want it to be able to record in high quality at the night.
 This separates the good dash cams from the great dash cams.

 Don’t think that your headlights will always be on—parking lot accidents require a fairly legit night vision function to be recordable.

 While most modern dashcams are pretty tiny, you certainly want to check the size so it doesn’t obstruct your view in any way.
 While this might not seem like an important feature at first, considering the fact that obstructions and distractions can cause deadly accidents on the road, we think it’s pretty darn important.

 If you are concerned with others being able to see the dashcam, go with one that is very small.

-Parking mode is great because it automatically turns your dashcam on when an accident occurs in your absence.
-If someone hits you in the parking lot, dashcam will jump to life and record the aftermath of the incident, even if you have the auto off feature enabled.
+Parking mode is great because it automatically turns your dash cam on when an accident occurs in your absence.
+If someone hits you in the parking lot, the dash cam will jump to life and record the aftermath of the incident, even if you have the auto-off feature enabled.

-It’s essential to court evidence that your footage be stamped with the correct date and time on your dashcam.
+It’s essential to the court evidence that your footage is stamped with the correct date and time on your dash cam.
 This feature allows you to do just that.

 There are a number of optional features that can come in handy on your dash cam.
 Things like a screen will help you see what your camera recorded.
 A multi-channel dash cam records both in front and in back of you.